typo-dev/practice-html-css-marketing-landing-page/README.md

 # lesson-1
-Practice coding html/css for an instagram marketing landing page (design not created by me)
+Practicing coding HTML/CSS for a social media marketing landing page (page design is not by me, the HTML/CSS code implementation is mine)
-Design:
-Free Landing Page Design https://www.figma.com/community/file/1036248654113874403